|

 betraying the Thoros-Alphan rebels who were attempting to overthrow

 the Mentors.
-Although he eventually snapped out of it, The Doctor
+Although he eventually snapped out of his darker mental influence, The Doctor

 was apparently too late to save Peri from being used as Kiv’s